top of page

 3. Innovation and Continuous Improvement

-4. Increased Value Realisation
+4. Increased Value Realization

 Good SRM ensures the value written into a contract doesn’t erode over time.
-It aligns people, processes and metrics to deliver the full potential of the deal.
+It aligns people, processes, and metrics to deliver the full potential of the deal.

 5. Greater Agility and Resilience